serraict/scanner-pwa/readme.md

 # QR Code Scanner PWA

-A progressive web app for scanning QR codes and barcodes using your device's camera.
+A progressive web app for scanning QR codes and bar codes using your device's camera.

 ## Features